ldeso/hugo-flex/README.md

     - bar.js
 ```

-The paths are relative to the assets directory.
+The paths are relative to the project working directory.
+In this example, the file paths would be `assets/css/foo.css`,  `assets/bar.css`,  `assets/js/foo.js`,  `assets/bar.js`.

 ### Dynamically Embedded